 It is important to differentiate between call types because call origination and termination are considered as distinct events in the half-call model.
-For endpoints registered on the same server, that server handles both call halves for calls between these endpoints.
-For calls made between two servers in the same cluster, each of the participating servers will handle either the call origination or call termination.
+For endpoints registered on the same subscriber node, that subscriber handles both call halves for calls between these endpoints.
+For calls made between two subscriber nodes in the same cluster, each of the participating subscribers will handle either the call origination or call termination.
 For calls made between endpoints registered on different clusters, each cluster will handle only half of each call.
 For calls made between an endpoint in a cluster and the PSTN, a PSTN gateway will handle half of the call, and these call types form the basis for sizing the gateways.